SafetyFilter¶

 Input filter¶

-The Input Filter inspects outgoing HTTP requests (body, URL, query string, headers) against regex rules and blocks or logs matches before the request reaches the target.
+The Input Filter inspects outgoing Send-direction messages (body, URL, query string, headers) against regex rules and blocks or logs matches before the message reaches the target.
+Receive-direction messages always pass through — the Input Filter is Send-only.

 How it works¶

-When a request is about to be sent (via resend, fuzz, macro, or intercept modify_and_forward), the Input Filter:
+When a message is about to be sent (via the proxy data path, resend, fuzz, macro, or intercept modify_and_forward), the Input Filter:

-- Evaluates the request body, URL, query string, and headers against all input rules
+- Evaluates the body, URL, query string, and headers against all input rules

 - If a rule matches with

-blockaction, the request is rejected with an error - If a rule matches with
+blockaction, the message is rejected with an error - If a rule matches with

-log_onlyaction, the match is logged but the request proceeds
+log_onlyaction, the match is logged but the message proceeds

 Built-in presets¶